-In terms of public transport, Bus Eireann provides a regular bus service to and from Ennis and Kilrush and Clare Local Link also provides a daily service to Ennis and Lisdoonvarna.
+In terms of public transport, Bus Eireann provides a regular bus service to and from Ennis and Kilrush and Clare TFI Local Link Limerick Clare also provides a daily service-provides a service on Tuesdays to Ennis and Lisdoonvarna through its C5 route.
 These existing services have the potential to provide an alternative to the private car for residents and visitors and encourage a modal shift to a more sustainable transport option.